 - Taxi: Taxis are parked outside of the terminal.
-Only accredited taxi companies are allow to pick up at the airport.
+Only accredited taxi companies are allowed to pick up at the airport.
 The journey to central Auckland will cost around NZ$70 per taxi and take around 30 minutes.

 4 great ways to see the best of Auckland before boarding your cruise from Port of Auckland

-It’s important to do some planning before you cruise from Auckland to ensure you make the most of your time there!
+It’s essential to do some planning before you cruise from Auckland to ensure you make the most of your time there!
 Choose what sounds most appealing, where you want to visit, and what suits your budget.
 Then allow extra time for exploring without a schedule!

 Day 1: Getting to know Auckland

-From here walk through Albert Park to the University of Auckland.
-Hop on a bus to Domain, Auckland’s largest park and visit the fantastic Auckland War Memorial Museum. well worth a visit for the whole family.
+From here, walk through Albert Park to the University of Auckland.
+Hop on a bus to Domain, Auckland’s largest park, and visit the fantastic Auckland War Memorial Museum.
+Well worth a visit for the whole family.

 A Link bus will take you over to Ponsonby.
 Packed with trendy shopping, this is a great place to spend a few hours exploring the local shops.

 Climb back onto the bus and head to Sky Tower.
 If a fantastic view over Auckland is a must for you, we recommend you book in advance and visit the Sky Tower at sunset.